Sacred Stewardship: A Journey of Land, Food, and Soul

 We will be meeting on land one full day, once a month between March and August, from the time of dreaming the land to seeing it in full bloom We will have opportunities for online check-ins in between gatherings, during which land-based explorations will be suggested.
 Participants will also be able to ask for one-on-one guiding from either Stephanie MacKay or Stephanie Marchal to support their growth in their connection to the land and to their deeper themselves.

 This is an experiential offering, to which you are called to commit for the whole 6 months and to co-create fully.
-A field was recently restored on Cedar Song and is waiting for the visions of stewards.
+The first and last online meeting is compulsory while the others are optional times for check-in and extra guidance.

 Time commitment: